Kitura/Swift-Kuery-ORM/README.md

   ]
 ```

 Let's assume you want to add ORM functionality to a file called `Application.swift`.
-You'll need to make the following import statements at the top of the file:
+You'll need to add the following import statements at the top of the file:

 ```swift
 import SwiftKueryORM